kyma-project/hydroform/provision/README.md

 - Gardener

 ## Usage
 Hydroform is a [Go package](https://godoc.org/github.com/kyma-incubator/hydroform) that you can use with any program.
 It gives you the following commands: `provision`, `status`, `credentials`, and `deprovision`.
-Use them to:

 - Create and provision the cluster on a selected cloud provider.
 - Check the status of the cluster.